Ventricular Tachycardia (VT)

 For some people, caffeine or alcohol can be a trigger for VT episodes.
 Avoid these these things if they affect your VT.

 Living with VT

 If your healthcare provider diagnoses VT, follow his or her treatment plan closely.
 Take all medicines as prescribed and tell your provider about any medicines you may be taking for other health problems.
 Discuss your alcohol, tobacco, or caffeine use your healthcare team.

 When should I call my healthcare provider?

-If you have any of these symptoms, seek immediate medical help:
+If you have any of these symptoms, seek medical help right away:

 Key points about VT

-- Ventricular tachycardia (VT) is a fast, abnormal heart rate.
+Ventricular tachycardia (VT) is a fast, abnormal heart rhythm.
 This may last for only a few seconds or for a longer period of time.

 VT that lasts for only a few seconds may not need to be treated.

-- Longer episodes of VT may be dangerous and require treatment and prevention.
+Longer episodes of VT may be dangerous and require treatment and prevention.
 Some diseases that result in heart muscle damage can lead to VT.